-A. Constant Rate Servers: The implementation of the work conserving policy $\pi{WC}$ for time varying servers uses a prequeue to store packets until the next server becomes available.
+A. Constant Rate Servers: The implementation of the work conserving policy π{WC} for time varying servers uses a pre-queue to store packets until the next server becomes available.
 In many systems it is undesirable or even impossible to implement a pre-queue.
-For example, in a satellite network, queues might be aboard different satellites, which may require routing decisions to be made immediately upon packet arrival.
-Here we show that the same results can be obtained in systems without a pre-queue if the server rates ( $\mu_1,...,\mu_n$ ) are known constants.
+Here we show that the same results can be obtained without a pre-queue if the server rates $(\mu_1,...,\mu_n)$ are known constants.

-Observation: For constant server rates $(\mu_1,...,\mu_n)$ , the strategy of routing an incoming packet to the queue k with the smallest value of $U_k(t)/\mu_k$ (the $\pi{WC}$ strategy as described in Section II) is the same as the $\pi{WC}$ strategy described for time varying servers in Section III.
+Observation: For constant server rates $(\mu_1,...,\mu_n)$, the strategy of routing an incoming packet to the queue k with the smallest value of $U_k(t)/\mu_k$ (the π{WC} strategy as described in Section II) is the same as the π{WC} strategy described for time varying servers in Section III.
 Thus, a pre-queue is not needed.

 Proof: The strategy always routes a new packet to the queue that will empty first.
-Thus, if there is ever an empty server i, there can be no more than 1 packet in each of the (n-1) other queues. $\Box$

-Thus, the bounds in Theorems 1 and 2 apply to heterogeneous, constant rate servers when this routing method is used.
+Thus, if there is ever an empty server i, there can be no more than 1 packet in each of the (n-1) other queues. \square Thus, the bounds in Theorems 1 and 2 apply to heterogeneous, constant rate servers when this routing method is used.

-B. Time Varying Servers: Consider routing over a multiqueue system with time-varying processing rates when no prequeue is available and all routing decisions are made immediately upon packet arrival.
-We examine the Join-the-Shortest-Queue (JSQ) policy: route the current packet to the queue iwith the smallest value of $U_i(t)$ .
+B. Time Varying Servers: Consider routing over a multi-queue system with time-varying processing rates when no pre-queue is available and all routing decisions are made immediately upon packet arrival.
+We examine the Join-the-Shortest-Queue policy π{JSQ} : route the current packet to the queue i with the smallest value of $U_i(t)$.
 Intuitively, this strategy is the closest match to the work conserving strategy given that we cannot predict future values of server rates.

 We seek to prove that this strategy stabilizes the multi-queue system whenever it is stabilizable.
 This is done for general ergodic input sources and linespeed processes by introducing a new notion of stability defined in terms of finite buffer systems.
-Consider the single queue system of Fig. 3a with an ergodic input process X(t) of bit rate $\lambda$ , a linespeed process $\mu(t)$ with ergodic rate $\mu{av}$ , and assume this system has a finite buffer capacity of M bits.
-We assume a full packet of size L is dropped if it arrives when M-U(t)<L. Let $G^M(t)$ represent the total bits dropped (or placed into the Garbage) during [0, t] when the buffer size is M. Further let DR(M) represent the drop rate (measured in bits) of the system as a function of buffer space M:
+Consider the single queue system of Fig. 3a with ergodic input process X(t) of bit rate λ , linespeed process $\mu(t)$ with ergodic rate μ{av} , and assume this system has a finite buffer capacity of M bits.
+Let D(M) represent the drop rate (measured in bits) of the system as a function of buffer space M.